Theoretical Bounds in Minimax Decentralized Hypothesis Testing: The Maximum Loss Between Minimax DDN-WoF and DDN-WF

 which is the same error probability with the one that is obtained by the identical local decision makers constraint.

-\subsubsection{Comparison regarding the number of sensors}
+\subsubsection{Comparison Regarding the Number of Sensors}

 There is a possible generalization of the loss of performance in terms of the number of sensors.
 If advantageous, an observer may prefer to increase the number of sensors instead of re-designing the network with a fusion center.
-From the worst case analysis, the same performance can be obtained between DDN-WoF and DDN-WF if $P_{M_\mathcal{O}}(\theta;K_2,K_2/2)={\hat{\theta}^{K_1}}/({1+\hat{\theta}^{K_1}})$, which is equivalent to
+Let $K_1$ be the number of sensors for DDN-WF and $K_2$ is the number of sensors for DDN-WoF.
+Then, for the worst case analysis,